 The principle behind a carbon budget is simple: like a financial budget, we aim to find out how much carbon the Lake District is responsible for, and then reduce the carbon 'spend' year on year.

-In 2010 we commissioned local carbon footprinting experts Small World Consulting (opens in new window) to map the carbon emissions of the National Park.
-The study revealed the Lake District is annually responsible for consuming 2.3 million tonnes of carbon dioxide and other greenhouse gases.
+Local carbon footprinting experts Small World Consulting have calculated the carbon emissions of the National Park.
+The study revealed the Lake District is annually responsible for consuming 3.1 million tonnes of carbon dioxide and other greenhouse gases.

 Check out the full Carbon budget for the Lake District National Park (PDF)